DrLex0/quake-frogbots/waypoint/README.md

    Remember to also assign a zone to the new markers.
 If a zone number is currently selected, new markers automatically get this zone.
    ![Adding markers](images/markers2.jpg)

 4. Assign **GOALS** to items: things the bot will want to fetch: weapons, ammo, health, powerups.
-Use `,.` or scroll to select GOAL number and again use `ENTER` or `Q` on the marker.
+Use the scroll wheel or keys `1` and `2` to select GOAL number and again use `ENTER` or `Q` on the marker.
    - The goal logic is horribly complicated and hard to understand; what follows is what I have learnt from experiments, Mick's guide, and digging in the source code.
 If someone has better insights, please update this guide.
    - The bot will have a very _weak_ preference for **lower** goal numbers, making their values more like _suggestions._ The bot has its own logic for preferring items, and only when there is ambiguity between the best scoring items, the one with the lower `G` number will win.
 For instance, the bot will desire to pick up Red Armour when available.
 If it is better to first pick up Yellow or even Green armour before chasing the RA, you should give the RA a very high goal (possibly even 24), and the other a very low goal, to tweak this preference.
 Other example: a Mega Health not easily accessible may require a very low goal number to make the bot want to fetch it.
 It depends on the map layout, and you may need to experiment a bit.
    - Mick recommends **not to reuse the lowest goal numbers,** and this seems generally good advice.
 I would add that one should especially not give the same low goal number to _different_ weapons or powerups, certainly not when they are in the same zone and absolutely not when they are directly linked.
 It _should_ be OK to give the same weapon the same goal across different zones, but I am not sure about this.